He said he didn’t know where she was, SC cops say. Her charred remains were in his house

 He was taken to Greenville County Detention Center, where he remains after he failed to make his $30,000 bond for the combined charges.

-Tony Dogan is wanted for criminal conspiracy and obstruction of justice, according to the sheriff's office.
+Later Monday, Tony Dogan was arrested and charged with criminal conspiracy and obstruction of justice, foxcarolina.com reported.

+Bond was set at $15,000 on Tony Dogan's combined charges, according to jail records, which showed that the 52-year-old will be under house arrest and have a GPS ankle monitor.

 Carmack's death remains under investigation, according to the sheriff's office, which said the remains it discovered are being studied by the Greenville County medical examiner.